 Daniel’s “defense attorney,” Bob Diamond (played by Rip Torn), explains that people from Earth use so little of their brains (only 3-5 percent) that they spend most of their lives functioning on the basis of their fears.
 “When you use more than five percent of your brain, you don’t want to be on Earth, believe me,” says Diamond.
 If the court determines that Daniel has conquered his fears, he will be able to use more of his brain and thus experience more of what the universe has to offer, right alongside his beloved Julia.

 Our brains, as situations within our country and world demonstrate, appear to be quite underutilized.
 I’m not sure if the current threshold is as low as 5 percent, but I believe that skillful, lifelong learning and ongoing brain development help to seed the cultivation of our key thinking capabilities.
-The higher the quality of our thinking, the more likely we are to not only get things done but get the right things done–including fighting the patriarchy and being effective allies for women in our homes, at work, and in society.
+The higher the quality of our thinking, the more likely we are to not only get things done but get the right things done.

 Critical thinking is the disciplined art of ensuring that you use the best thinking you are capable of in any set of circumstances.
 When a person is under-developed in his or her critical thinking, they tend to make reactionary decisions based upon assumptions or emotions.
 When enough such under-developed individuals gather en masse, the impact can significantly alter political, economic, and cultural foundations.